catherinaxu/catherinaxu.github.io/_pages/reading.md

 permalink: /reading/
 author_profile: true
 ---
-The last 20 books I’ve read.
+The last 21 books I’ve read.
 Let’s discuss!

+* _The Biggest Bluff_, Maria Konnikova
 * _Dreamland: The True Tale of America's Opiate Epidemic_, Sam Quinones
 * _When Breath Becomes Air_, Paul Kalanithi
 * _Love in the Time of Cholera_, Gabriel García Márquez